 The human diet is the main source of energy for the growth of good bacteria.
 Prebiotics naturally exist in smaller amounts in many different plant-based foods we currently eat including garlic, onions, asparagus, apples and green bananas, though are most prevalent in foods that were more abundant in our ancestral diets.
 Some sources that are high in prebiotic fibre content include: yacon root, jeruselum artichoke, chicory root, dandelion root (dandelion greens contain small amounts), baobab fruit powder, acacia fibre (from acacia tree), jicama, konjac root, flaxseeds, seaweed and breast milk!

-Scientists have long studied the differences in our modern day diet compared to that of our ancestors, the hunter/gatherers, as chronic diseases were seemingly obsolete.
-In addition to higher levels of activity, research has shown that our ancestors had diets that consisted of 100 - 150g of dietary fibre, far greater than that of the average modern day American, which is only 10g, a factor which heavily suggests a contribution to the lack of chronic disease.
+Scientists have long studied the differences in our modern-day diet compared to that of hunter/gatherers and foragers — before the agricultural revolution — for who chronic diseases were seemingly obsolete..
+In addition to higher levels of activity, research has shown that a typical male hunter-gatherer diet consisted of approximately 135g of prebiotic (inulin-type) fibres per day, far greater than that of the average modern-day American, which is only 15g for overall fibre.
+This suggests a connection to the lack of chronic disease.

 Studies also show that a healthy gut microbiome positively influences mood, hormone levels, memory, learning and some psychiatric disorders.

 Crafted from real ingredients clinically proven to be high in prebiotic fibre, such as yacon root, chicory root, baobab fruit and acacia fibre, Crazy D’s Sparkling Prebiotic beverages are designed to support a healthy lifestyle when balanced with a healthy diet and other great sources of fibre.
 We combined traditional botanical ingredients to create three light, refreshing, sparkling drinks.